 Note: You can clear or change your MyKey settings at any time during the same key cycle as you created the MyKey.
-If you switch the engine off, you must use an admin key to change or clear your optional MyKey settings.
+Once you have switched the vehicle off, however, you will need an admin key to change or clear your MyKey settings.